Switzerland melts cold image in heat of Rio's Carnival

-RIO DE JANEIRO (Reuters) - Carnival in Rio de Janeiro usually evokes images of stunning semi-clad women and giant floats of bursting color, all moving to the heady beat of the samba drum.
+RIO DE JANEIRO, Feb 16 (Reuters) - Carnival in Rio de Janeiro usually evokes images of stunning semi-clad women and giant floats of bursting color, all moving to the heady beat of the samba drum.

 This year one samba school is asking you to picture one more thing ...
 Switzerland.